 Employers must also pay a wage or salary on time, e.g. fortnightly on a particular day, monthly etc. Failing to make a payment on time or not paying at all would be a violation of state or federal labor laws.

 Even if your employer has fired you, or you quit the job, your employer must pay you for the work you have done, even if the final paycheck is deferred until the next normal payday.

+If you are thinking "My employer is not paying me, what can I do?", is to follow these steps.
 The first step to take, if you didn’t receive a paycheck when you expected it, is to contact whoever is employed by your employer to organize paychecks.
 There may be a genuine mistake, in which case your employer would be expected to make the missing payment available and any extra charges that you may have had to pay because you didn’t receive a paycheck on time.

 If you don’t get a satisfactory answer and your employer refuses point blank to pay you, you have the right to sue your employer for damages.
 The next step would be to contact the state labor department and provide evidence of lack of payment of wages as well as any statements your employer has made and the number of hours you have worked without payment.

 If you are not getting a satisfactory response from the state or federal labor departments closest to you, you should contact an employment law attorney to discuss your case.

 What Can I Do If My Employer Didn’t Pay Me On Payday?